fenago/python-networking-sysadmins/development/lab_guides/Lab_3.md

 ![](./images/C13963_03_18.jpg)

-Figure 3.18: Running from the command line
+Caption: Running from the command line

 In this exercise, you worked on defining and calling a function within a Python script.